erinkennedy-ek/Weather-and-Sales-Prediction-Analysis/README.md

 # Weather-and-Sales-Prediction-Analysis

-This repository contains data and initial models built to analyse how weather affects Irish fast food sales.
-Data was gathered from two restaurants within the Midlands region of Ireland, spanning from May 2021 to May 2024.
+This repository contains data, R scripts, and initial models built to analyse how weather affects Irish fast food sales.
+The analysis uses both random forest and linear regression models.
+Data is sourced from two Midlands fast food restaurants, spanning May 2021 to May 2024

 ## Project Overview

-The analysis involves two key datasets:
+The analysis involves two key datasets and four primary R scripts:

+### Datasets:
 1. **Weather_Sales_2021_24.csv**:
-   - This dataset contains daily sales data from two fast-food restaurants between 2021 and 2024.
-It also includes weather parameters like temperature, humidity, wind speed, etc.
+   - Daily sales data from two fast food restaurants (2021-2024), along with weather data.
-   - The goal of this dataset was to build **Random Forest models** to determine if fast food sales can be predicted by sales patterns and weather conditions.
+   - Used for Random Forest modelling to predict sales based on weather.

 2. **Product_Sales_Transposed.csv**:
-   - This dataset contains sales information for various product categories within one of the restaurants.
-It was used to analyse which weather variables most significantly impact the sales of individual products.
+   - Contains categories of products sold in one of the restaurants.
-   - **Linear regression models** were applied to identify the important weather factors affecting each product's sales.
+   - Used for linear regression analysis to determine how weather affects individual product sales.

-## Models and Approach

-- The Random Forest models were built and optimised using optimal mtry values and ntree.
-Further optimisation can still be undertaken for better accuracy in predicting sales based on weather.
+### R Scripts:
+1. **Customer_Behaviour_Product_Linear_Regression.R**:
-- The Linear Regression models also need refinement to fully capture the effect of weather variables on product-level sales.
+   - Contains linear regression models for each product category to identify important weather variables influencing sales.

+2. **Correlation_Matrix.R**:
+   - Provides visualisations such as scatterplot matrices and correlation matrices to analyse relationships between product sales and weather variables.

+3. **Customer_Behaviour_Model_Performance_Metrics.R**:
+   - Produces a graphic (dual-axis barplot and lineplot) showing the performance metrics (MAE, RMSE, R-squared) of the Random Forest models used in the analysis.

+4. **Customer_Pref_Random_Forest.R**:
+   - Contains the code to build and evaluate five Random Forest models, designed to predict customer preferences and sales based on weather and sales patterns.
+   - The most impressive four models are discussed in the thesis.

+## Model Performance Summary

+- The Random Forest models show varying accuracy, with performance metrics such as Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and R-squared values compared across different models.
+- The linear regression models helped identify which weather variables (e.g., temperature, humidity) were most influential for individual product categories.

 ## How to Use

-1. **Random Forest Models**:
-   - Load the `Weather_Sales_2021_24.csv` dataset into R or Python environment.
+1. **Data**: Load the `Weather_Sales_2021_24.csv` and `Product_Sales_Transposed.csv` datasets into R.
-   - Build and optimise the Random Forest model to predict daily sales based on weather features.

-2. **Linear Regression**:
+2. **Run Models**:
-   - Use the `Product_Sales_Transposed.csv` file to conduct regression analysis to explore how weather influences the sales of individual product categories.
+   - Use the **Customer_Behaviour_Product_Linear_Regression.R** script to replicate the linear regression analysis on product sales.
+   - Use **Customer_Pref_Random_Forest.R** to build the Random Forest models.
+3. **Visualisations**: Evaluate by inserting metrics into **Customer_Behaviour_Model_Performance_Metrics.R** from Random Forest models.
+Use **Correlation_Matrix.R** to explore the relationship between product/weather variables visually.

 ## Future Work

+- Further optimisation of both the Random Forest and Linear Regression models is necessary.
+- Explore feature engineering techniques to improve the prediction accuracy of weather's effect on sales.

 - Model improvements are required for both Random Forest and Linear Regression models to make them more robust and predictive.
 - Feature engineering and hyperparameter tuning should be applied to the Random Forest models to achieve higher predictive power.